gosquadron/squadron/docs/gettingstarted.rst

 * /etc/squadron/config
 * /usr/local/etc/squadron/config
 * ~/.squadron/config
-* or in a file called config in the Squadron repository itself
+* or in .squadron/config in the Squadron repository itself

 From there it reads the location of its state directory.
 The setup step is optional if you want to keep the config in the repository and make the state